chaberko-lbbe/yeast-oaktree/README.md

 sort(rowSums(ASVtab2_non_empty)) # All >20k

+# The metrics below will be all provided in a clean table, but just to show how it was computed
 metadata_clean$richness = vegan::specnumber(ASVtab2) # calculate ASV richness
 metadata_clean$shannon = vegan::diversity(ASVtab2, index = "shannon")
 metadata_clean$evenness = metadata_clean$shannon / log(metadata_clean$richness)